Osilaja78/SketchSync/README.md

 SketchSync is a real-time collaborative whiteboard application designed to facilitate seamless collaboration and brainstorming among teams.
 This project is part of my ALX Software Engineering School portfolio.

+### Our Story
+The idea sprouted from a shared experience - the challenges of working together seamlessly, irrespective of physical boundaries.
+We envisioned a platform that would redefine collaborative work, bringing teams closer and enhancing creativity.
+SketchSync was born out of this vision, and it has been an exhilarating ride turning our dream into reality.
  ![Screenshot 2023-12-06 034938](https://github.com/Osilaja78/SketchSync/assets/105312707/7dd9b7a1-f0ee-463c-9c56-a3ebdfb9edbb)

 ## Table of Contents